 - Allocate one hour per week for computing, during the half terms in which Computing is scheduled.
-This could be in class or in the ICT suite. - Lessons should have an explicit Computing focus and a computing skills or knowledge based LO. - The Curriculum Overview should be followed and available planning used. - Key vocabulary for each unit must be explicitly taught and embedded in lessons. - Class Computing Learning Journeys will be digital records of the learning to encompass the pupils' work and record their progress - E-safety is taught at the beginning of each unit and across the curriculum when using technology. - National events such as the Hour of Code and Safer Internet day are celebrated annually. - Provide able and greater depth children with opportunities to explore technology that builds on the learning.
+This could be in class or in the ICT suite. - Lessons should have an explicit Computing focus and a computing skills or knowledge based LO. - The Curriculum Overview should be followed and available planning used. - Key vocabulary for each unit must be explicitly taught and embedded in lessons. - Class Computing Learning Journeys will be digital records of the learning to encompass the pupils' work, their views and record their progress - E-safety is taught at the beginning of each unit and across the curriculum when using technology. - Each learning journey will include and E-safety slide - National events such as the Hour of Code and Safer Internet day are celebrated annually. - Provide able and greater depth children with opportunities to explore technology that builds on the learning.

-- Children's work is saved on the network or on learning platforms. - Display work should reflect the outcomes of each unit, per class. - Pupil interviews, conducted in the autumn and summer terms by the subject leader, reflect the children's enjoyment and resilience. - Informal assessment for learning is carried out by teachers during a unit of work. - End of year assessment is completed using the progression of skills to assess the children's progress. - Evidence in learning journeys may include: pupil responses to key questions, annotated photos/screenshots, QR codes, videos of children explaining their work or demonstrating a computing skill.
+- Children's work is saved on the network or on learning platforms. - Display work should reflect the outcomes of each unit, per class. - Pupil interviews, conducted in the autumn and summer terms by the subject leader, reflect the children's enjoyment and resilience. - Informal assessment for learning is carried out by teachers during a unit of work. - End of year assessment is completed using the progression of skills to assess the children's progress. - STEM leaders to plan and deliver an E-safety assembly as part of Safer Internet Day - Evidence in learning journeys may include: pupil responses to key questions, annotated photos/screenshots, QR codes, videos of children explaining their work or demonstrating a computing skill.